USAFORUNHCRhive/innovate4refugees_2024/grid-mapping-demo-instructions.md

 <br />
 <br />

-3) A codespace development environment will open in browser, which this will take a few minutes to load.
+3) A codespace development environment will open in browser, and will take a few minutes to fully load.
 <br />

 4) Once loaded, navigate to src > poles > demo and open **00-mapping-electrical-poles.ipynb**.
 Select "Open Anyway" when prompted with warning.